jimm/www-ellisislandband-net/schedule.md

 * **June 4th** &ndash; Ellis Island Acoustic (Tim and Jim) are at the Westport Church Preschool fundraiser.

+* **June 18th** &ndash; Steelpointe International Boat Show at the Bridgeport Harbor Marina, 3:00-4:30.
+The good news: there are a ton of great bands playing.
+The bad news: it's invitation only.

 ## Recent Gigs

 ### November 2020